Particular/Particular.PlatformSample/README.md

 To update the files compare the embedded resource file with to the newly updated sources ensuring the structure is the same.
 For `ServiceControl.exe.config` and `ServiceControl.Monitoring.exe.config` ensure the `TransportType` remains configured for the Learning Transport.

 When finished, commit the changes to a branch and raise a pull request against master.

 ## Deploying

 As we don't care about patching older releases, the Platform Sample uses a simplified version of Release Flow that, in most cases, does not require `release-X.Y` branches.

 * Builds on the master branch will, by default, create an alpha version of the next minor.
-* To create a production release, label the master branch with the full version number, and trigger a build.
+* To create a production release, label the master branch with the full version number.
+GitHub Actions will build it and push it to Octopus.
 * All normal releases (most often updating the platform tools versions) should increment the minor.
   * A major version need only be released in the event of a breaking change in the API.
   * Patch releases generally should be avoided.
-If one is necessary, the release branch would need to be created from the point of the labeled minor, and the patch released from there.
+If one is necessary, a release branch would need to be created from the point of the labeled minor, and the patch released from there.
-* Once a release is built on master, promote to Deploy, which sends it to Octopus and MyGet.
 * Deploy to NuGet by promoting in Octopus.

 ### Why not use version ranges / wildcard dependency?